 Golden ratio: 0.618 + 0.382 = 1.000

-There are many options and methods for calculating Fibonacci, but we will focus on the practical use of these numbers so that you can apply the knowledge in your trading.
+There are many options and methods for calculating Fibonacci, but we will focus on the practical use of these figures so that you can apply the knowledge when you make investment transactions.

 Fibonacci corrections help in determining potential resistance and support levels on the asset price chart.
 This method is based on the hypothesis that after an impulsive movement, the price will return by a certain percentage of the initial movement, after which it will continue to move in the same direction.
 Often, the correction value is equal to the Fibonacci percentage of the previous wave.
 Historically, the most important areas in the area of which corrections take place are 38.2%, 50% and 61.8%.
 These are the levels that most analysts pay attention to because they can become potential points of market reversal.